John Henry Hopkins: Legacy

-He was a statesmanlike presiding bishop.

-He was a brilliant and successful lawyer.

-The University of Vermont and Harvard University hold many of the Hopkins' family papers.
+As a bishop, Hopkins is remembered as giving himself fully to his work.
+He "labored earnestly and successfully in the formation of new parishes and in supplying them with clergy."
+A 1932 The Burlington Free Press newspaper remembered Hopkins as a man of "tremendous energy and great versatility."The University of Vermont and Harvard University hold many of the Hopkins' family papers.
 Hopkins introduced Gothic architecture to the Episcopal Church.
 Much of his architectural legacy has been lost, including his Gothic Saint Paul's Cathedral in Burlington.
 It was destroyed by fire in February 1972.
 However, Saint Paul's Lutheran Church in Zelienople, Pennsylvania, which was built in 1826, still survives.

 Works by and about Hopkins

 During Hopkins' thirty-six years as Bishop of the Diocese of Vermont, he became "one of the nation's most noted (and controversial) clergy persons.
 He published more than fifty books and pamphlets.
 He composed tunes to 336 psalms and hymns and overtures for piano and orchestra.
 He also wrote poetry.
-Marcus Davis Gilman, The Bibliography of Vermont: Or, A List of Books and Pamphlets Relating in Any Way to the State.
-With Biographical and Other Notes (Free Press association, 1897), 126.